-Geoff Strommer joined Hobbs Straus in 1992 and is managing partner of the office in Portland, Oregon.
-His involvement in Indian law grew from interests in constitutional issues and American history.
+Geoff Strommer joined Hobbs Straus in 1992 and is the managing partner of the Portland, Oregon office.
 Geoff works with tribes on a wide range of issues, primarily self-determination and self-governance.
-He is dedicated to working with tribal clients to help them develop stable and strong tribal governments that are able to deliver a range of high quality services to tribal members.
+He is dedicated to working with tribal clients to help them develop stable and strong tribal governments that are able to deliver a range of high-quality services to tribal members.

 Over the years, Geoff has also worked with a number of our tribal clients to interpret and revise constitutions, bylaws and ordinances.
 In addition, he has significant experience assisting our tribal clients with acquiring and placing land into trust, and was involved in the first-ever transfer of land to a tribe under the ISDEAA and the Base Realignment and Closure Act.

 Geoff is a veteran and served an active tour of duty in the United States Marine Corps.
 He grew up in Geneva, Switzerland, and enjoys traveling the world with his family.
-He is an avid mountain climber and has climbed a number of peaks in the U.S. and abroad.
+He was an avid mountain climber for many years and climbed a number of peaks in the U.S. and abroad.

 Chairman, Executive Committee, Oregon State Bar Indian Law Section (1999)

 Various Positions, Native American Concerns Committee, ABA Section of Civil Rights and Social Justice